Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 Thankfully, the rebuild paid off.
 Notion is now used by over 1,000,000 users and performs flawlessly.

 For me, Notion was my number 1 pick for the best example of modern web application design.
 It's use of emojis against a clean interface is incredibly smart and gives the user options to creative.

-Well done to Notion, who recently  raised a tiny $10 million against an $800 million evaluation.

-_Budibase is similar to Notion.
-Both platforms aim to bring the power of databases to people with less technical capability.
-You could, in fact, build a platform similar to Notion using_ [_Budibase_](https://www.budibase.com) _- a personal side-project for Budibase cofounder, Mike._

 Design - ❤️❤️❤️❤️